jspecht3/pixi-tutorial/README.md

 commands.txt
 ```

-We can then look at the output of this task.
+We can then look at the output of our task.
 ```
 joe@v5:~/...$ pixi run print
 ✨ Pixi task (example): python example.py